 Michael D. Levelle

 A lawyer in Oregon for more than 27 years, Michael recently joined Catalyst Law as Of Counsel after 16 years with an established firm in downtown Portland.
-His practice includes complex estate planning, estate and trust administration, guardianships and conservatorships, general business, as well as litigation and dispute resolution involving his areas of practice.
+His practice includes complex estate planning, estate and trust administration, guardianships and conservatorships, general business, as well as litigation and alternative dispute resolution involving his areas of practice.

 Michael is an experienced mediator focusing on resolving contested matters involving his areas of practice – assisting the parties to share their concerns, understand each others’ point of view, and find common ground to preserve and mend valuable relationships.

 In addition to his legal practice and alternative dispute resolution services, Michael is dedicated to participating in various civic organizations and serving our evolving and diverse Oregon community.
 As part of his transition to working with Catalyst Law, Michael serves as part-time Special Counsel to our non-profit affiliate, The Commons Law Center, to support its mission to revolutionize access to basic legal services, information, and support for underserved people.

 Michael currently serves as Immediate Past President on the Oregon State Bar Board of Governors and in 2017 served as the first African American President of the Oregon State Bar.
 He also serves on the board of Medical Teams International, an international health organization dedicated to providing life-saving medical care for people in crisis.
 He also serves on the board of Self Enhancement, Inc., a non-profit organization dedicated to guiding underserved youth to realize their full potential.